The Geometric P=W conjecture and Thurston's compactification: Introduction and the main results

-For any reductive Lie group $G$ and finitely generated group $\Gamma$, the $G$-{\bf character variety}
+For any reductive Lie group $G$ and finitely generated group $\Gamma$, the $G$-\textbf{character variety}

-is the moduli space of $G$-representations of $\Gamma$ up to conjugation with elements of $G$.
-The special case $\chi_{g}(G)$ where $\Gamma=\pi_1(\Si_{g})$ is the fundamental group of a genus $g$ surface is well-studied and connects with several topics.
-For instance, let $\cM_{g}(G)$ denote the so-called {\bf Dolbeault moduli space}, wherein the points parametrize flat principal $G$-Higgs bundles on closed Riemann surface of genus~$g$.
-The Dolbeault moduli space is hyperK\"ahler and admits a canonical holomorphic (projective) Lagrangian fibration onto an affine space of half-dimension.
-There exists a canonical real analytic identification $\Psi\colon \cM_{g}(G)\lra \cX_{g}(G)$, called the {\it non-abelian Hodge correspondence}. .05in
+is the moduli space of $G$-representations of $\Gamma$ up to conjugation by elements of $G$.
+The special case $\cX_{g}(G)$, where $\Gamma=\pi_1(\Si_{g})$ is the fundamental group of a genus $g$ surface, is well studied and connects to several areas of mathematics.
+For instance, let $\cM_{g}(G)$ denote the so-called \textbf{Dolbeault moduli space}, whose points parametrize flat principal $G$-Higgs bundles on a closed Riemann surface of genus~$g$.
+The Dolbeault moduli space is hyperK\"ahler and admits a canonical holomorphic (projective) Lagrangian fibration onto an affine space of half the dimension.
+There exists a canonical real-analytic identification